Mocha Uson: Red-tagging and criminal and administrative complaints

 Uson has been criticized for red-tagging university students, Lumad educators, activists, and human rights workers.

 In December 2020, human rights group Karapatan filed criminal and administrative complaints against Uson and other government officials for alleged violations of Republic Act No. 9851 or the Philippine Act on Crimes Against International Humanitarian Law, Genocide, and Other Crimes Against Humanity.
 According to Karapatan, red-tagging activities by Uson fall under crimes against humanity of persecution.

 Double-meaning 2025 campaign jingle

-In April 2025, Uson was criticized over her campaign jingle for her Manila councilor campaign featuring the double-meaning lyric "Cookie ni Mocha, ang sarap-sarap", which was deemed sexually suggestive and objectifying.
+In April 2025, Uson was criticized over her campaign jingle for her Manila councilor campaign featuring the double-meaning lyric "Cookie ni Mocha, ang sarap-sarap", which was deemed sexually suggestive and objectifying (as cookie rhymes with puki or puke, the main Filipino word for vagina).
 The Commission on Elections (COMELEC) warned her, expressing concern that such content could detract from serious policy discussions and urged her to adopt a more appropriate campaign approach.
 She later asked her campaign team to drop the jingle.